 Image: AI-generated illustration by The Resistance Hub.

 In January 1968, the Tet Offensive marked a major escalation.
-The Viet Cong and North Vietnamese Army (NVA) launched a surprise wave of coordinated attacks across more than 100 urban centers, including the U.S. Embassy in Saigon.
+The Viet Cong and North Vietnamese Army (NVA) launched a coordinated wave of attacks across more than 100 urban centers, including the U.S. Embassy in Saigon.

 Cuba: A Hybrid Approach to Maoist Guerrilla Warfare

-The Cuban Revolution (1953–1959) offers a compelling example of how Mao Zedong’s guerrilla warfare doctrine could be adapted to local conditions.
-Fidel Castro and Che Guevara embraced many of Mao’s core principles—particularly rural insurgency and peasant mobilization—but modified the timeline and incorporated urban uprisings.
-The result was a rapid and flexible revolutionary campaign that challenged the idea that protracted warfare was always necessary.
+The Cuban Revolution (1953 to 1959) shows how Maoist doctrine could be compressed and reshaped for local conditions.
+Fidel Castro and Che Guevara drew on Mao’s emphasis on rural insurgency and peasant mobilization but modified the timeline and layered in coordinated urban uprisings.
+The result was a rapid, flexible revolutionary campaign that challenged the assumption that protracted warfare was always required.

 Guerrilla Warfare in the Sierra Maestra Mountains